shendypratamaa/nvim-lsp/README.md

 </p>

 * Read for more [Telescope](https://github.com/nvim-telescope/telescope.nvim)
-* Using telescope with live grep for search specified files in directory, make easy to navigation just type filename
+* Using telescope with live grep for search specified files in directory, make easy to navigation just type what filename you needed
 ### Whickey 💡
 <p align="center">
   <img src="/sources/8.png" />
 </p>

-* Save brain capacity for every keystroke 🧠
+* Brain capacity for every keystroke 🧠
 * With [Whickey](https://github.com/folke/which-key.nvim) we can easy using keybinding with another binding as a single character execution 📡
 ### Structure file 📺
 * Directory `$HOME/.config/nvim/`